Overview | Procedure | Consultation | Benefits | Risks | Recovery | Costs | Video FAQs

 Book an appointment

-Choose surgery for a better quality of life and freedom from glasses or contact lenses.
-Mr Tariq Ayoub will advise on the most suitable treatment for you after a thorough consultation and testing.
+You deserve an excellent quality of life, and cataract surgery can help you achieve that.
+With surgery, you can reduce your reliance on glasses or contact lenses and enjoy clearer vision.
+Our specialists will advise on the most suitable treatment for you after a thorough consultation and testing.